oskar-anderson/portfolio/src/posts/HedgehogDBD.md

 `context` is the data the command will modify and `args` is the hydratable payload.
 Hydratable means that the data should be serializable into JSON and the same data type can later be deserialized into a class instance.
 This is just needed to emulate `JsonSerializer.Deserialize<T>(args);` from a strongly typed language.
-Next there is 2 parameterless methods that modify the context state by executing or unexecuting commands.
+Next there are 2 parameterless methods that modify the context state by executing or unexecuting commands.

 Here is what a concrete command implementation looks like:
 ```ts